tmk907/YouTubeStreamsExtractor/README.md

 # YouTubeStreamsExtractor

-YouTubeStreamsExtractor is a library for extracting audio and video streams from YouTube videos.
+YouTubeStreamsExtractor is a library for extracting url for downloading audio and video streams from YouTube videos.
 It's based on [yt-dlp](https://github.com/yt-dlp/yt-dlp)

-## Install2
+## Install

 Install YouTubeStreamsExtractor and one of the javascript engines or implement `IJavaScriptEngine` interface.